CircuitFlyer/Climb_and_Dive/docs/Power System Information.md

 | BEC Voltage Output | 5.0V or 5.5V Maximum |

 The timer PWM signal covers a very wide throttle range and ESC throttle calibration is not likely required.
-If you think your ESC requires throttle calibration and your instructions call for the RC transmitter stick to be at maximum throttle at power-up:
+If you think your ESC requires throttle calibration and your instructions call for the RC transmitter stick to be at maximum throttle at power-up, use the following procedure:

 1. **For maximum safety**, remove the propeller from the motor.
 2. Hold the timer touch pin and connect the battery power.
 The timer will then output a maximum throttle signal.